onedr0p/cluster-template/README.md

 No, and you will likely encounter errors during installation if your nodes run a different operating system.

+### Can I add and remove nodes without bringing down my cluster?

+Yes, in most cases &mdash; see [this](https://github.com/onedr0p/flux-cluster-template/discussions/589) GitHub discussion.

 ### I want to change my `config.yaml` or `addons.yaml` and have those changes take effect without bringing down my cluster.
 Is this possible?

 ~

-### Why are `kube-vip` pods running in my cluster when I can't see the application under `./kubernetes/apps/`?

-For technical reasons the deployment and lifecycle of `kube-vip` is managed outside of Flux.

 ### The template iterates quickly.
 Is it important that I keep up to date with commits?

 Not really.
 If you want to keep up to date, one way is to add the template as a new remote and cherry-pick commits from it as it progresses.
-The best way is not to worry about each and every commit; most important is to branch out from the template and make your cluster **yours**.
+The best way is not to worry about every single commit; most important is to branch out from the template and make your cluster **yours**.
+Don't be afraid to experiment!

 ### What about new features?

 Major updates will be packaged as a new release which you can pull into your repo as you see fit.

-### Can I add and remove nodes without bringing down my cluster?

-Yes, in most cases &mdash; see [this](https://github.com/onedr0p/flux-cluster-template/discussions/589) GitHub Discussion.

 ## Support

-- Make a post in this repository's [GitHub Discussions](https://github.com/onedr0p/flux-cluster-template/discussions).
+- Make a post in this repository's [GitHub discussions](https://github.com/onedr0p/flux-cluster-template/discussions).
 - Start a thread in the `support` or `flux-cluster-template` channel in the [k8s@home](https://discord.gg/k8s-at-home) Discord server.

 ## License